spatialaudio/panorama/Python/README.txt

     10) : Stich picture together.
           We copy our whole output Folder to our Windows OS.
-         Now you can stich all puctures together using the PT-Sticher and our generated Bat-Files.
+          Now you can stich all puctures together using our generated Bat-Files.

+		  hugin_scripted.bat 			for Method 1 (finding control points) hugin_hugin_ptstitcher.bat	for Method 2 (camera paramter [needs PtStichter file of step 9]) hguin_template				for Method 3 (see 10b))

+	10b): If you want to make use of a template simply place the *.pto file in the folder that contains the hugin_template.bat script.

+		  If you have chosen to assemble the panorama by hugin (controlpoints) you can find the *.pto file of your project in the generated temp folder